How will your resume stand out against other recent graduates?

 There are three cost components for each Travel Seminar:

 - Some meals, including welcome reception and farewell dinner

-McDonnell Scholarships are available for undergraduate students.
+McDonnell Scholarships are available for undergraduate and graduate students.
 Scholarships are awarded based on financial need and merit.
-Students must receive financial aid, be enrolled in at least 6 credits and fully registered in a Global Travel Seminar to qualify.
+Students must receive financial aid, be enrolled in at least 6 credits and be fully registered in a Travel Seminar to qualify.
 The maximum award is $1,500.

 - Registration will remain open until class is full.